Across Bavaria to the Alps, Up to the Glacier and Back to the Lake

 Elisabeth Park & Musical Fountains – Evening Magic in Zell am See

-💡Extra tip: In summer, it’s worth hiring an electric boat or pedalo.
-From the water, a completely new view of Zell am See opens up – the town on one side, the mighty mountains like a protective backdrop on the other.
+Insider Tip: In summer, renting an electric boat or pedal boat is a must.
+From the water, you’ll discover an entirely new perspective of Zell am See – the town on one side and the mighty mountains forming a protective backdrop on the other.

 Practical Information for Your Day in Zell am See & Kaprun – Updated for 2025